SUPPLIER TERMS policy

 (b) shall be inclusive of the costs of packaging, insurance and carriage of the Goods.
 No extra charges shall be effective unless agreed in writing and signed by the Customer.

-8.2 The charges for the Services shall be set out in the Order, and shall be the full and exclusive remuneration of the Supplier in respect of the performance of the Services.
+8.2 The charges for the Services shall be set out in the Statement of Work, and shall be the full and exclusive remuneration of the Supplier in respect of the performance of the Services.
 Unless otherwise agreed in writing by the Customer, the charges shall include every cost and expense of the Supplier directly or indirectly incurred in connection with the performance of the Services.

-8.3 In respect of the Goods, the Supplier shall invoice the Customer on or at any time after completion of delivery.
+8.3 In respect of the Goods (if applicable), the Supplier shall invoice the Customer on or at any time after completion of delivery.
 In respect of Services, the Supplier shall invoice the Customer on completion of the Services.
 Each invoice shall include such supporting information required by the Customer to verify the accuracy of the invoice, including but not limited to the relevant purchase order number.

 8.4 In consideration of the supply of Goods and/or Services by the Supplier, the Customer shall pay the invoiced amounts within 60 days of the date of a correctly rendered invoice to a bank account nominated in writing by the Supplier.